30 Things in Your Home You Should Get Rid of by Age 30

 Your old cell phones

 Antique furniture can be quite beautiful in the right setting, but if your hand-me-downs look more beat up and useless than rustic and vintage, it’s time to move them along.
-Fix tables, sticking drawers and chairs with these furniture repair how-tos.
-Then get rid of these other 43 things you can get rid of right now.

 Wire clothing hangers